charunupara/GrinnellVaccineFrontEnd/README.md

 We also ask for users' zip code and the maximum distance they can travel to receive the vaccine to only alert them of nearby available appointments.

 *This repo contains code for the front end of our service.
-Find the front end code [here!](https://github.com/charunupara/GrinnellVaccineFrontEnd)*
+Find the back end code [here!](https://github.com/govindsartaj/grinnellvaccine)*